Image Track Module f-comfyui 8 min ⌘ Playground

 A ComfyUI workflow is a .json file you can version-control

 Every node graph serializes to JSON. workflow.json sits next to the output image.
 Treat it like code: commit it, diff it, share it.
 A typical Stable Diffusion workflow is 8-15 nodes; an advanced pipeline with ControlNet + IP-Adapter + LoRAs + upscaler easily hits 40-60 nodes.
 The JSON is the reproducible artifact.
+Even better for beginners: ComfyUI embeds the full workflow JSON in every output PNG's metadata — drag a generated PNG back onto the canvas and the entire graph that produced it is restored.

 CUSTOM NODES